William F. Dunne: Communist Party

-In 1937, Dunne returned to the western United States as the organizer of Communist Party district 33, which included Idaho, Montana, Wyoming, and Utah.
+In 1937, Dunne returned to the Western United States as the organizer of Communist Party district 33, which included Idaho, Montana, Wyoming, and Utah.
 With the goal of creating a Popular front movement in the region, Dunne worked to build front groups controlled by the Communist Party that could attract non-party members.
 He also worked to place Communist Party members in leadership roles within unions and civic organizations.

 In 1939, Dunne worked to oppose U.S. entry into World War II on behalf of the Communist Party until 1941 when Germany invaded the Soviet Union.
 Thereafter, the Communist Party changed its policy to support U.S. intervention in the war, and Dunne followed suit.
 He worked in the Navy shipyards, joined the merchant marine, and eventually took a job as a cook at a base in the Aleutian Islands.

-In 1946, Dunne was accused of having promoted a leftist faction in the Communist Party and was expelled.
-He appealed the decision to Cominform, but was rejected.
+In 1946, Dunne was accused of having promoted a leftist faction in the Communist Party and was expelled for "left sectarianism".

-In 1947, Dunne published a book, The Struggle Against Opportunism in the Labor Movement – For a Socialist United States, deriding the leadership of the CPUSA for abandoning the principles and methods Marxism-Leninism in favor of collaborating with the Democratic Party.
+In 1947, Dunne published a book, The Struggle Against Opportunism in the Labor Movement – For a Socialist United States, deriding the leadership of the CPUSA for abandoning the principles and methods of Marxism-Leninism in favor of collaborating with the Democratic Party.

 Dunne spent his remaining years working in ethnic Irish politics.